 The 1965 film That Darn Cat! features Hayley Mills as a suburban teen named Patricia “Patti" Randall, but the movie's real star is Darn Cat, or "DC," a Siamese tomcat that helps Patti foil two robbers’ kidnapping plot.

 DC was played by a Seal Point Siamese named Syn.
 He was left at an animal shelter at the age of two because he was “standoffish,” and an animal trainer adopted him for $5.
 The orphaned Syn became the first cat to win a PATSY Award, an honor granted to animal performers by the Hollywood office of the American Humane Association.
 (Due to a lack of funding, the PATSY Awards were discontinued in 1986.)

 In the 1960s, two Siamese cats at the Dutch Embassy in Moscow, Russia, knew that something wasn't quite right.
 The pet kitties were asleep in then-ambassador Henri Helb's study when they suddenly woke up and began arching their backs and clawing at a wall.
 Helb suspected that the agitated felines heard a noise that didn't register with the human ear.
 He was correct: An investigation revealed 30 tiny microphones hidden behind the wall.

 Instead of protesting the Russian government's espionage, Helb and his staff decided to use it to their advantage.
 They lingered in front of the microphones and strategically complained about delays in embassy repairs, or packages stuck in customs.
-Within 24 hours, these problems would mysteriously become resolved.
+Within 24 hours, these problems were "mysteriously" resolved.

 Shortly before his death in 1955, James Dean met Elizabeth Taylor on the set of the film Giant (1956).
 The co-stars became friends, and Taylor gave Dean a gift: a Siamese kitten, which Dean named Marcus after his uncle.
 Dean fed Marcus a strange diet, which Taylor had reportedly developed for her own cats: a liquid mixture that consisted of 1 teaspoon white Karo syrup, one large can of evaporated milk, one egg yolk, and equal parts boiled or distilled water—combined and chilled.